 If you follow this rule throughout your trip, you will find you have a much more immersive experience than most.

 #6.
 You can’t bring too many Ziploc bags.
-They are thin and light weight and come in super handy when you want to bring home a bottle of whiskey or need to transport a wet washcloth.
+They are thin and lightweight and come in super handy when you want to bring home a bottle of whiskey or need to transport a wet washcloth (which, by the way, aren’t always offered at B&B’s so bring your own).

 #7.
 Pack as light as you can.
 I usually start by putting out everything I want to take to Ireland on my bed.
 Then I put half of it back.
 It ends up being about the perfect amount (here’s my ultimate packing list).

 #8.
 Pack a scarf.
-Admittedly it probably sounds like fashion advice and not travel advice, but packing a scarf is one of the most useful items in my suitcase.
-Not only can I bundle up on a cold airplane or a windy cliff side, I’ve got a makeshift picnic blanket, towel, eye mask, pillow, or knapsack at my immediate disposal.
+Admittedly it probably sounds like fashion advice and not and Ireland travel tip, but packing a scarf is one of the most useful items in my suitcase.
+Not only can I bundle up on a cold airplane or a windy cliffside, but I’ve also got a makeshift picnic blanket, towel, eye mask, pillow, or knapsack at my immediate disposal.

 Once when visiting Kylemore Abbey, the gnats were really bad (like so bad that the grounds were deserted and most people just toured the abbey and left).
 I wanted to keep walking around the gardens and exploring, so I bundled my scarf around my head covering basically everything but my eyes.
 I was well protected had the whole garden to myself because no one else wanted to battle the bugs.
 It’s actually one of my favorite memories of that trip.
 All because I had a scarf with me.